TAPE-Lab/OT-2_Code/README.md

 ## NOTE:
-- For the 'source_headroom', you will need to measure the top of the tube of the source solution to the top of the meniscus of the solution millimetres using a caliper.
+- For the `source_headroom`, you will need to measure the top of the tube of the source solution to the top of the meniscus of the solution millimetres using a caliper.
 1 or 2 mm can be added onto this value to ensure the pipette tip enters into the solution.

 ## Acknowledgements